kenorb-contrib/Genmod/readme.txt

 configuration options can be found online by clicking on the question mark (?) near each label.

-Genmod has support for importing your GEDCOMs into a PEAR:DB supported database like MySQL or PostgreSQL.
-Currently, MySQL is the only fully tested database.
-Using a database requires that an existing user, password, and database already exist.

-You may reconfigure Genmod at any time by going to Genmod/admin.php and logging in as an administrator user and clicking on the "Configuration" link.
+You may reconfigure Genmod at any time by taken the following steps:

-*D.  Create Admin User
-After you click the Save button, you will be asked to create an administrator user and login as this user.
-Then click on the link labelled "Click here to continue" where you will be taken to the "Manage GEDCOMs" area.
-In the "Manage GEDCOMs" area you can add GEDCOMs to your site, edit the GEDCOM configuration, edit Privacy settings, and import the GEDCOM into the data store.
+1. Log in as an administrator
+2. Go to the admin page
+3. Click on "maintenance"
+4. Click on "Restart setup"

-*E.  Add GEDCOM file
+*D.  Add GEDCOM file
 To add GEDCOM files to the system, you can upload your GEDCOM file using the "Upload GEDCOM" option from the Admin menu.
 All files uploaded using the "Upload GEDCOM" page are saved in your index directory.
 You can also